ocurrent/current-bench/HACKING.md

 ```
 OCAML_BENCH_CLUSTER_POOLS=autumn,grumpy,comanche
 ```

+If you change this list, you should probably update the `environments/production.conf`: New workers will not be used otherwise!
+And removed workers will be unavailable for the repositories that requested them.

 In general, each worker will have a unique pool name -- unless you are absolutely sure that their hardware and configuration are identical.
 After updating the list of workers and restarting the cluster, the `capnp-secrets/` directory will be updated with the new workers: